You can study individual units for personal or professional development without having to apply for a full QUT course.

 This unit develops your creative, technical and organisational abilities in the areas of screen storytelling and communication.
 Screen content specialisation requires you to develop an effective, industry-related range of skills.
 It builds on and advances basic understandings, skills and principles developed in KPB101 or KPB117.
 An introduction to the skills of sound and lighting complements the earlier core skills of camera, editing, directing and producing and the unit concentrates on the basics of telling a coherent fictional narrative story for the screen.

 This unit helps you to appreciate contemporary screen genres and to develop genre-related analytical skills.
 It also investigates the connections between genre theory and contemporary practice-based genre approaches.
 Genre is central to understanding the cultural and industrial contexts and visual forms of narrative screen productions.
-These productions appeal to local and international audiences.
-Since every screen production is a risk, both financial and creative, contemporary production organisations and creators attempt to minimise such risk in their future ventures through screen genres.
-It is indeed crucial for fans, critics and practitioners to appreciate genre conventions, inventions and innovations, and those genre elements that may contribute to the commercial, critical, or creative success of narrative screen productions.
+Since every screen production is a risk, both financial and creative, contemporary production organisations and creators attempt to minimise risk in their future ventures through screen genres.
+Genre productions appeal to local and international audiences.
+It is indeed crucial for fans, critics and practitioners to appreciate genre conventions, inventions and innovations, and those genre elements that contribute to the commercial, critical, or creative success of narrative screen productions.

 This unit aids you to better understand screenwriting processes and structural concepts by offering a framework and strategies for the development of a short drama script.
 Screenwriting occurs within specific socioeconomic frameworks and is supported by specific industry practices.
 Working within these models, you will become aware of the scope and limitation of scriptwriting for screen projects.
 In this unit you will have the opportunity to build and extend basic screenwriting techniques and explore topics such as the role of screenwriters in the industry.